(This article was originally published on 8/01/2017 and updated on 6/01/2021)

 "Kyle, I wanted to give you a quick shout to introduce you to FullStory, a new tool that helps companies understand customer experiences like never before."

-In just a few more characters than a Tweet, Trey shows that he knows what I care about.
+In just a few more characters than a Tweet, Trey shows that he knows what I care about by identifying a pain point.
 Proposify is a SaaS company.
-We care about delivering great experiences to our customers, and understanding those experiences is top-of-mind for me.
+We care about delivering great experiences to our customers, and understanding those experiences is top-of-mind for us.

 He didn't promise "growth" or "revenue", he promised something much more tangible.
 Understanding my customer experiences like never before.
 OK, I'm interested.